Lycopus virginicus (Virginia Bugleweed)

 There are several Lycopus species in Minnesota, all with similar clusters of small, white, tubular flowers around the leaf axils, most growing in the same type of habitat at the same time, often next to each other.
 Virginia Bugleweed is typically characterized by its very short calyx, stamens that do not extend beyond the floral tube, and usually some degree of hairiness on its stalked leaves, which are proportionately broader and more egg-shaped than those of other Lycopus species.
 It is also more of a forest floodplain species than open wetland, and does not produce tubers as some other species do.
 Where their ranges overlap, Virginia Bugleweed hybridizes with Northern Bugleweed (Lycopus uniflorus) resulting in Lycopus X sherardii, but its characteristics are unknown (though not for lack of trying to hunt down the info).
 Of note is that, while researching Virginia Bugleweed, I came upon several references that seemed to copy the description in Gleason and Chronquist's “Manual of Vascular Plants”, stating the leaves are more or less long hairy.
 Our observations did not confirm this, and an Internet search for any image (photo or illustration) showing this characteristic came up empty.
 The closest thing I found were some photos on the Southeastern Flora website, which show hairs along the veins.
 The next time we encounter this species we will be sure and look more closely at the leaf hairs.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk taken in Kanabec County.
+Photos by Peter M. Dziuk taken in Kanabec County.